 The last thing I’d like to mention is how to turn testimonials into repeat work and referral work.

-I find testimonials and referrals to be a natural ally because when you get a testimonial you’re basically getting an open endorsement to the entire world.
+I find referrals to be an easy and natural upsell from testimonials because when you get a testimonial you’re basically getting an open endorsement to the entire world.
 Therefore a direct introduction to someone the client knows makes a ton of sense.

 Here’s how to do that in a simple and effective request: